 Systemic factors affecting women at work

-Legal restrictions, workplace policies, power structures, access to accommodation and social norms all influenced the working environment for women in Britain and their ability to support themselves and their families a century ago.
+Legal restrictions, workplace policies, power structures, access to accommodation, access to further education and social norms all influenced the working environment for women in Britain and their ability to support themselves and their families a century ago.
 The impact of these policies and attitudes can still be felt today.
 What were the barriers?
 How did women organise themselves to overcome them?
 Where were unexpected alliances formed?
 And why has so much of this history been forgotten?

 Why this matters

 - The contribution of women is under-represented in Britain’s historical narrative, in text books, imagery and public spaces.
 Nationally, statues of men outnumber women 16:1 and that is when you include Queen Victoria.
 A recent comprehensive review of monuments in London revealed that named women are outnumbered by animals by 2:1.

 - The role of women in business is particularly poorly represented, with the commercial aspect of well-known women’s lives under-played.
 There is only one blue plaque in London for a woman classified as working in business and commerce.
 And she is French.
 Want to guess who it is?
 (The answer is at the bottom).

 - Only 86 women make it onto the first rung of the leadership ladder for every 100 men